 He grinned and leaned in so close she could see all his gross pores and smell his breath.
 “Ooh, you’re feisty!”

-Well, that made her decision way easier.
+That made her decision way easier.
 “And you just lost the job.”

 Karl blinked, and then stepped aside.